The Scarcity Doctrine

 Financialize

-Good Fortune operates the Exchange — not to distribute compute but to financialize withholding it.
-Capacity goes to behavioral prediction markets and consciousness futures.
+Good Fortune operates the Exchange.
+Its purpose is not to distribute compute but to financialize the withholding of it.
+Capacity that could eliminate information poverty in the lower tiers is instead allocated to behavioral prediction markets, advertising optimization, and consciousness futures trading.

 Price the Lock

 Licensing tiers enforce the gap.
-The difference between Basic and Professional is seeing through a dirty window versus a clean one.
+The difference between Basic and Professional is the difference between seeing through a dirty window and a clean one.
+You don't notice the dirt until someone shows you what clean looks like.
+Then you can't stop noticing.

 The Positions